likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 Master zone: Execute the following commands in the RGW node of DC1 (ceph1).

-### Create realm, zonegroup and zone in Master Zone
+### Create realm, zone group and zone in Master Zone

-A realm contains the multi-site configuration of zone groups and zones and also serves to enforce a globally unique namespace within the realm.
+A realm contains the multi-site configuration of zone groups and zones, also serves to enforce a globally unique namespace within the realm.

 Create the realm:
 ```
 radosgw-admin --cluster dc1 realm create --rgw-realm=${REALM} --default